alexanderyarm/challenge-table-sort/README.md

-# Signavio front-end coding challenge
+# XXX front-end coding challenge

-Welcome to the Signavio front-end coding challenge!
+Welcome to the XXX front-end coding challenge!
 The coding challenge consists of a small React.js application which shall be extended by you.

 The next sections describe the two tasks and give some general hints.